sunilgupta01/learning-cloud-k8s/commands/kubernetes.md

 ## Handy commands on _minikube_ and _kubectl_ for starters
 #### Make sure to open the windows command in administration mode to run minikube commands.
 #### These commands are specific to Windows cmd
 #### Docker runs directly once we set docenv; but on VPN, we might have to use minikube ssh docker to run it.
+Another scenario, where docker commands might not run directly is when the dvm version is different.
+Check the dvm version of the docker (docker ls) and use the right one (e.g. docker use 1.11.1)
 ### minikube
 *	**start**
 		starts a VM